ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'kdcchallenge'.
 This parameter is relevant for a Client that has an authentication credential to use in a joined group and that provides the access token to the KDC through a Token Transfer Request (see {{token-post}}).

-* 'pub_keys_repo'.
+* 'creds_repo'.
 This parameter is relevant for a Client that has an authentication credential to use in a joined group and that makes it available from a key repository different than the KDC.

 * 'group_policies'.
 This parameter is relevant for a Client that is interested in the specific policies used in a group, but it does not know them or cannot become aware of them before joining that group.